Sairyss/domain-driven-hexagon/README.md

 Application's core usually is not allowed to depend on repositories directly, instead it depends on abstractions (ports/interfaces).
 This makes data retrieval technology-agnostic.

 **Note**: in theory, most publications out there recommend abstracting a database with interfaces.
 In practice, it's not always useful.
 Most of the projects out there never change database technology (or rewrite most of the code anyway if they do).
 Another downside is that if you abstract a database you are more likely not using its full potential.
-This project abstracts repositories with a generic port to make a practical example [repository.ports.ts](src/libs/ddd/domain/ports/repository.ports.ts), but this doesn't mean you should do that too.
+This project abstracts repositories with a generic port to make a practical example [repository.port.ts](src/libs/ddd/repository.port.ts), but this doesn't mean you should do that too.
 Think carefully before using abstractions.
 More info on this topic: [Should you Abstract the Database?](https://enterprisecraftsmanship.com/posts/should-you-abstract-database/)

 Example files:

-This project contains abstract repository class that allows to make basic CRUD operations: [typeorm.repository.base.ts](src/libs/ddd/infrastructure/database/base-classes/typeorm.repository.base.ts).
-This base class is then extended by a specific repository, and all specific operations that an entity may need is implemented in that specific repo: [user.repository.ts](src/modules/user/database/user.repository.ts).
+This project contains abstract repository class that allows to make basic CRUD operations: [sql-repository.base.ts](src/libs/db/sql-repository.base.ts).
+This base class is then extended by a specific repository, and all specific operations that an entity may need are implemented in that specific repo: [user.repository.ts](src/modules/user/database/user.repository.ts).

 Read more: